 Thereafter students study for the prestigious International Baccalaureate qualification, post 16, following either the Diploma or Careers programmes.
 The latter qualification is available through a BTEC qualification for both Business and Sport.
 At the senior school, the academic programme is organised into three terms.
 In Years 7-9 (Grades 6-8), pupils are taught core subjects (Maths, English, Science) in ability groups and non-core subjects in mixed ability groups.

 At the end of Year 9 (Grade 8), students choose their IGCSE options and follow these over a two year period.
-At the end of Year 11, pupils are awarded their IGCSE certificates and those achieving a minimum of 5 passes at grade 5 are invited to join the sixth form to follow the IB Diploma or Careers Programme.
-For students opting to follow the IB Careers pathway a minimum of 6 passes at grade 4 or better are required.
+At the end of Year 11, pupils are awarded their IGCSE certificates and those achieving a minimum of 6 passes at grade 6 are invited to join the sixth form to follow the IB Diploma Programme.
+For students opting to follow the IB Career-related Programme, a minimum of 5 passes at grade 5 or better are required.